hdlguy/iir_filter/README.md

 HLS introduces complexity of the build process so a pure Systemverilog version of the filter is also provided.

+A 10th order IIR low-pass filter is demonstrated in Verilog and tested in hardware.

 ## Files

 ./hls_build.tcl - Vitis HLS tcl script to convert the C++ filter design into a Vivado IP core.